Emergency Games Kit

 Seattle Cosmic emergency games kits, which I admired

 but never really understood the "emergency" aspect of, until I realised that everyone involved presumably had a car.

 This kit began in 2013 as dice, plastic poker chips and a half-sized deck of

 regular playing cards.
-The deck was later replaced with a custom-printed one which included added corner numbers (0-5 in six
+In 2014, the deck was replaced with a custom-printed one which included added corner numbers (0-5 in six

 "circle" suits, and numbers 1 through 35, which is enough to play a lot of things) and scanned-in chunks from games I already owned.

 It looks a bit baroque, but you quickly tune out the parts of the cards

 that you don't need for whatever game you're playing.